Reagan

 protection to both large scale forests (e.g., government owned

-to private landowners and commercial tree growers.
-This invention
+as to private landowners and commercial tree growers.
+This

-provides a non- chemical means for preventing the spread of
+invention provides a non- chemical means for preventing the

-control of tree-infesting organisms that occur across all habitats
+and the control of tree-infesting organisms that occur across

 [0017] In an embodiment of the invention, the invention has